KelySaina/gestion-projet-vue-node/front-end/README.md

 # Gestion Projet Vue Node

-A project management application using Vue.js for the front-end and Node.js for the back-end.
+A project management application using Vue.js + Vite for the front-end and Node.js for the back-end.

 ## Installation